climategamechanger/curriculum/src/morea/hawaii/outcome-hawaii.md

 morea_sort_order: 50
 ---

-  * You understand predictions for beach loss, etc.
+  * (Example: You understand predictions for beach loss.)